secretstartups/handbook/business-technology/data-team/organization/enterprise-data/index.html.md

   - **Data Storage & Integration**
     - `Archival processes`
-      - If the plan is to keep a certain period of history, an archive stratgey would be defined
+      - If the plan is to keep a certain period of history, an archive strategy would be defined
       - Specifies how much data will be kept on line
       - Specifies process of removing/archiving facts
       - Identifies how obsolete dimensional detail will be dealt with